 If you want to learn about vegan foods, the best place to start is not with cooking, but with eating.
-The best way to transition to a vegan diet is to spend a little time reading about all there is to eat.
+Transitioning to a vegan diet is remarkably easy once you spend a little time reading about all there is to eat.
 This article will introduce you to a diverse assortment of delicious vegan foods.

 Eating Vegan is Easy